prise-3d/Behavioral-online-study/DOCUMENTATION.md

         'entropy': 0.05, # quest stopping criterion
     },

-    # if others custom session param are directly set for experiments
+    # if other custom session settings are directly defined for the experiments
     'session_params': [
         'expe_data',
     ],